REFILLING TIPS

 Things you can do to help get the most refills.

 • Call Captain Cartridge to organise refilling as soon as you are aware your cartridge is nearly empty.
 (Putting it off may mean spending more later.)
 Stop printing at the first sign of any ink running out or if possible just before.
 If faded print does not improve with one or two printhead cleans, its time for a refill or new cartridge.
+If you refill your own, do it as soon as possible.

 • Avoid touching the copper connections and printhead on cartridges.